rehierl/abstract-properties/14-x-types-of-scopes/14-x-border-graph/_remarks.md

-- as a means to describe visuals
+- as a means to explain visuals
+- see / hierarchies / inner- and outer-set

 sub-graphs
 - border graph/edge